LJMurphyy/LJMurphyy/README.md

 #### Interests
 I am really excited to learn about quantum computing, machine learning, and computer vision.<br />
-But I also share a love for software engineering and web development. <br />
-With my current focus on deep diving into linear algebra, Qiskit, PyTorch, and data automation. <br />
 I would love to do collaborations so do not hesitate to contact me below.<br />

 #### Contact